-Meeting the Disney characters all around the park is one of the unmissable experiences on offer, for adults and children alike.
-It offers that truly magical sense of immersion that is famous in the Disney parks, when you come face to face with characters from movies you have always adored.
+Meeting Disney characters around the park is an unmissable experience for adults and children alike.
+It offers that truly magical sense of immersion that Disney World is famous for, giving you the chance to come face-to-face with characters from movies you have always adored.
 But where do you go to find the characters?
 How do you meet them?

-There are a few main ways where you might be lucky enough to come across the characters; including finding them out around the parks, heading to character meet-and-greets, or booking in to one of the very special restaurants that offers character dining.
+There are a few ways in which you can meet the characters; including finding them out around the parks, heading to character meet-and-greets, or booking one of the special restaurants that offers character dining.

-Read on to learn more about finding characters at Disney World with tips and advice on how to avoid the queues, where to go to find your favourites, taking the best photos and even finding rare characters.
+Read on to learn more about finding characters at Disney World with tips and advice on how to avoid the queues, where to go to find your favorites, take the best photos, and even find rare characters.
 It might be hard to meet all your favorite Disney characters in one trip, but with this handy guide, you’re sure to tick off a few on your must-meet list!
 First up – where to find some of the most popular characters in the park.

-Mickey Mouse is probably the most popular and well-loved Disney character since the parks’ conception.
+Mickey Mouse is probably the most popular and well-loved Disney character.
 With that said, the queues to meet him can be quite long, so it is essential to know where he is in good time, so you can get there early and guarantee a meeting and photo opportunity.

-The best place to find Mickey Mouse is at the Town Square theatre on Main Street, USA, where he regularly holds meet-and-greets.
+The best place to find Mickey Mouse is at the Town Square theater on Main Street, USA, where he regularly holds meet-and-greets.
 You can also find him in the meet-and-greet spot at the Epcot Character spot in Future World.
-Mickey Mouse also makes appearances at Adventurers’ Outpost in Disney’s Animal Kingdom, and at the Magic of Disney Animation building in Hollywood Studios.
-Remember to check your My Disney Experience app on the day you are looking for Mickey Mouse for the most up to date information about where he is located.
+Mickey Mouse also makes appearances at Adventurers’ Outpost in Disney’s Animal Kingdom and at the Magic of Disney Animation building in Hollywood Studios.
+Remember to check your My Disney Experience app on the day you are looking for Mickey Mouse for the most up-to-date information about where he is located.

 When it comes to dining with Mickey Mouse, he is known to frequent the Garden Grill restaurant at Epcot, Chef Mickey’s at Contemporary Resort, or Mickey’s Backyard BBQ at Fort Wilderness Resort, so head to any of these if you are hoping he will pop up during your meal!